Cognitive Benefits of Learning a Second Language

 Bilingual experience keeps those cognitive mechanisms sharp and helps recruit alternative brain networks when needed.
 So even if some parts of the brain get a little damaged with age, being bilingual helps compensate for that and keeps the brain humming along nicely.

-But here's where it gets fascinating: being bilingual seems to protect against illnesses that speed up cognitive decline, like Alzheimer's disease.
 In a study, bilingual patients with Alzheimer's showed initial symptoms of the disease at an average age of 77.7, about 5.1 years later than monolingual patients.
 And their diagnosis came about 4.3 years later too!
 [8]

 Even when researchers looked at the brains of bilingual and monolingual Alzheimer's patients with similar symptoms, they found something mind-boggling.
-Bilingual patients had more signs of physical brain atrophy, which is usually associated with the disease.
+Bilingual patients had more signs of physical brain atrophy, usually associated with the disease.
 Yet, they performed just as well as the monolingual patients in daily life, as if their brains were handling the challenges better.
 [10]

 5. Mental Well-being Improvement